 Instant approval credit cards for bad credit

-Many card issuers do not offer instant decisions but for those that do they offer an instant decision or a decision “within 60 seconds.”
+Credit card issuers do not offer “instant approval” anymore, and many card issuers do not offer instant decisions either, but for those that do, they offer an instant decision or a decision “within 60 seconds.”
 That simply means they have a connection to the credit bureau they use to evaluate applicants, and a computer algorithm that decides what credit score applicants need to be approved (they may also evaluate on-time payment history and the other components of your credit score).
 Some credit cards with online applications, or even those you apply for in a bank branch, may give you a decision on your application within moments, however keep in mind that the decision they provide to you may also be that they will require additional information or that they will need more time to access your application and credit information.

 For credit underwriting reasons, even credit cards that promote an “instant decision” may require a review by a person before it’s finally approved or declined, so know that your application might not be immediately processed.